CVSSP/listen-sisec-mus-18-subjective-evaluation/site/_pages/similarity/index.md

 # Listening test

-Please grade the stimuli in terms of the **overall similarity** to the original vocals as the reference.
+Please grade the stimuli in terms of the **overall similarity** to the reference vocals.